Getting rid of overwhelm – part 2

 What should you be focusing on?

-In case you did not notice, there are 1440 minutes in a day, and that is the same for all of us.
-1440 and not 1441.
-So guess what?
-If you want to add a minute, you need to take out another one; it is that simple!
+If you did not notice, there are 1440 minutes in a day, which is the same for all of us—1440 and not 1441.
+So, guess what?
+If you want to add a minute, you must subtract another one; it is that simple!

-In order to do that let’s first look at the meaning of the words important and urgent.
-I’m conscious that there are several official meanings but, in essence:
+To do that, let’s first look at the meaning of the words important and urgent.
+I’m conscious that there are several official meanings, but, in essence:

 Step 1: Sort it by category